 - The NRO account can't be converted into NRE.
-Also funds can't be transferred from NRO to NRE account without a special permission from RBI and proof of all existing funds required, which is a complex procedure than opening a new NRE account.
+Also funds can't be transferred from NRO to NRE account without special permission from RBI and the required proof of all existing funds, which is a more complex procedure than opening a new NRE account.

 - The entire credit balance (inclusive of interest earned thereon) can be repatriated outside India at any time without any reference to Reserve Bank of India.

 - Once you go back to India for good and become an Indian resident, NRE account can be converted into your normal Resident Rupee Account.

 Disadvantages of NR(E) Accounts